HackJJ/apk-sherlock/aab2apk.md

-# Convert AAB to APK using Bundletool
+# Convert AAB to APK

 This guide will show you how to convert an **Android App Bundle (AAB)** file into an **APK** using [Bundletool](https://developer.android.com/studio/command-line/bundletool).
 Follow these simple steps to generate a universal APK.